 What is an Elevator Sales Pitch?

-A sales pitch, also known as an elevator pitch, is a compressed type of sales presentation where a salesperson has to explain the nature, the benefits and the solution their business offers all in under 60 seconds or less – hence the name.
+A sales pitch, also known as an elevator pitch, is a compressed type of sales presentation where a salesperson has to explain the nature, the benefits and the solution their business offers in under 60 seconds or less – hence the name.

 No one, especially prospects, has time for hour-long sales presentations that lose their attention halfway through.
-That’s why if you can concisely and accurately articulate what it is you do, why it’s important and why the prospect should care – you’ll have much more time to talk specifics in the rest of the sales process.
+That’s why if you can concisely and accurately articulate what you do, why it’s important and why the prospect should care – you’ll have much more time to talk specifics in the rest of the sales process.

 How does an elevator pitch differ from a sales pitch?

-While most people think elevator pitches are identical to a sales pitch, they’re not.
+While most people think elevator pitches are identical to sales pitches, they’re not.
 A sales pitch is often a formal type of sales presentation, usually used in long buying cycles.
 It can take multiple times until a deal has closed.
 An elevator pitch often occurs organically in casual conversation and tells potential prospects what you do, with a statement that positions you as the ideal solution provider in the hopes of leading to a sale.

 Sales Pitches Vs. Sales Presentations: What’s the difference?

 An elevator sales pitch is a versatile tool to apply in many areas of sales activities.
-It can be adapted for a one-minute mini-speech ideal for networking opportunities, a script to follow on prospecting calls, or even just a classic presentation for key decision-makers.
+It can be adapted for a one-minute mini-speech ideal for networking opportunities, a script to follow on prospecting calls, or even a classic presentation for key decision-makers.

 Also read: How To Create Winning Sales Decks (+4 Sales Deck Examples)